 Arts & Crafts

 Beach house style evokes a light, airy feel, just like the vibe you would get while sitting with your toes buried in the sand.
-Color palettes are typically drawn from lively hues found in nature, such as sky blue, beige and crisp white.
+Color palettes are typically drawn from lively coastal hues found in nature, such as sky blue, beige and crisp white.
 Bright, sunny shades like coral and turquoise can also be incorporated to give the space personality.
 Natural materials such as weathered wood and sea glass are commonly found in beach house design.
 To keep with the airy ambiance, furniture is commonly made up of wicker or distressed wood.
 Chairs and sofas are upholstered with lightweight materials such as cotton or linen.
 Light fixtures come with nautical flair – table lamps, for instance, might feature a repurposed buoy or some jute rope as their base.
 Rustic lanterns made of copper or iron may also be used as wall sconces.

 Inspired by the decor prevalent during the colonization of Africa, Asia and the West Indies, British Colonial interiors feature lightweight cotton fabric on drapes, curtains and bedding.
 The most common color palette includes a mix of whites, beiges and browns to produce a subdued and subtle look.
 Flowers and plants are consistently used throughout the home to provide a fresh feel.
 Furniture is made up of materials like wicker, ebony, teak and mahogany.
 Tables, chairs, cabinets and sofas are usually constructed with dark-colored wood to create a rich, sophisticated ambiance.
 The deep-colored furniture provides a lovely contrast to the neutral-toned walls.
 Bell jar lanterns and lighted ceiling fans are popular fixtures to illuminate British Colonial homes.

 Carolean style, otherwise referred to as restoration style, is similar to Baroque-influenced houses.
 Brass is the hardware of choice for cabinet pulls, faucets and door knobs.
 Furniture is delicately carved and features elegant woodwork inspired by floral and fruit motifs as well as baluster-style legs.
 Walnut is the type of wood most commonly used to construct chairs, tables, cabinets and so forth.
 A decorative covering of fine wood known as veneer is applied to furniture to add character.
 Carolean lighting boasts a mix of modern and Old World characteristics thanks to simple silhouettes and detailed finishes.
 Table lamps feature shades made of silk or velvet, and they’re adorned with tapestries and fringe.
 This style was en vogue in England during the reign of Charles II.

-Chinese style borrows motifs from Asian home design, such as a focus on nature and simplicity.
+Chinese style borrows motifs from Asian and Zen home design, such as a focus on nature and simplicity.
 Interiors are filled with bright splashes of gold, red, brown and black.
-Feng shui is important, as the arrangement of furniture and decor is said to offer positive energy to the household.
+Feng Shui is important, as the arrangement of furniture and decor is said to offer positive energy to the household.
 Cabinets, armoires and chairs have detailed engravings and paintings of dragons, mountains, clouds, birds and flowers.
 Furniture also comes with a thick lacquer finish for a glossy appearance.
 Paper lanterns are hung from the ceiling to contribute color, texture and, of course, light to the home.
 Ornate pendants and chandeliers can also be found in Chinese interiors.